RedHoven/pedestrian-detection/blog.md

 3. How can layer visualization techniques improve the interpretability and explainability of convolutional networks for pedestrian detection models?

+In our project, we compare two real-time detection models that show promising results on other datasets.
+We start this blog post with a literature review followed by a dataset and model description.
+After that, we present the training setup and describe the experimental approach.
+In the results section, we focus on the experiments findings.
+Finally, we discuss the results and conclude the blog post.

 ## Literature Review